ACME Solar commissions additional 12 MW wind capacity in Gujarat plant

 *this image is generated using AI for illustrative purposes only.

-ACME Solar Holdings has successfully commissioned an additional 12 megawatts of wind power capacity at its Surendaranagar project in Gujarat, marking another milestone in the company's renewable energy expansion.
+ACME Solar Holdings has successfully commissioned an additional 12 MW of wind power capacity at its Surendranagar project in Gujarat, marking another milestone in the company's renewable energy expansion.
 The commissioning brings the facility's total operational capacity to 68 MW out of a planned 100 MW, demonstrating steady progress in the project's phased development approach.

 Project Development and Certification

-The commissioning was witnessed by officials from Gujarat Energy Development Agency (GEDA) and Paschim Gujarat Vij Company Limited (PGVCL), with formal certification expected shortly.
+The commissioning was witnessed by officials from Gujarat Energy Development Agency (GEDA) and Paschim Gujarat Vij Company Limited (PGVCL), with the development recorded in the commissioning minutes of meeting.
+The formal commissioning certificate is expected to be issued shortly.
 The project is being developed in phases through ACME's subsidiary, ACME Eco Clean Energy Pvt Ltd, ensuring systematic capacity addition and operational efficiency.

 Project Parameter: Details